 Xian-Jin Xie (Jin) - Collaborating Biostatistician

-Currently an Associate Professor of Biostatistics in the Department of Clinical Sciences and at the Simmons Comprehensive Cancer Center, I received a Bachelor's degree (Physiology and Biophysics) from Beijing University in China.
+Currently a Professor of Biostatistics in the Department of Clinical Sciences and the Simmons Comprehensive Cancer Center, I received a Bachelor's degree (Physiology and Biophysics) from Beijing University in China.
 Subsequently, I received both a Doctorate degree in biostatistics, as well as a Master's degree in neurobiology, from the University of Iowa.
 After my training, I stayed at the University of Iowa as an Associate Research Scientist (Project Lead Biostatistician).
 In June of 2005, I joined the faculty at UT Southwestern Medical Center.
 My scientific research interests focus on biostatistic and bioinformatic methodologies and their application to collaborative research projects between biomedical and clinical disciplines.